 One of the parameters that helps plan your maternity is to know your ovarian reserve, that is; the quantity of follicles in your ovaries.
 This way, you can calculate the right moment to get pregnant or choose the vitrification of your eggs and be a biological mother in the future.

 Women are born with a number of oocytes that wear out throughout the cycles and as months go by, the quantity and quality decreases.
-When you are 27 years old, fertility starts dropping; but when you are 35, our ovarian reserve worsens considerably.
 The number of follicles you start with and the speed at which these reduce, is variable and different in each women.

 A vaginal ultrasound is done the third day of the menstrual cycle to measure the ovarian reserve.
 This will determine the number of follicles in the ovaries.
 Depending on the count of follicles and their diameter, we can assess the ovarian function and value the probabilities of getting pregnant.

 If the counting of mature eggs is ranging from six to ten in each ovary, we are in normal values.
 If the number is lower than five it means that the ovarian reserve is low and therefore the chances of natural gestation decrease.